dnmfarrell/jp/README.md

 Dependencies
 ------------
 * Bash 4.3 or higher (namerefs)
-* GNU coreutils `fold`

 Parsing
 -------
-jp passes 316/318 of the [JSONTestSuite](https://github.com/nst/JSONTestSuite) parsing tests, making it one of the strongest validators.
-One failure stems from jp not detecting a trailing null byte in a text stream which is not newline terminated.
+jp passes 317/318 of the [JSONTestSuite](https://github.com/nst/JSONTestSuite) parsing tests, making it one of the strongest validators.
+The failure stems from jp not detecting a trailing null byte in a text stream which is not newline terminated.
 It detects any null byte encountered mid-stream though.

 Transforming
 ------------
-N.B. transformations are a work in progresss; I add new features as I need them.
+N.B. transformations are a work in progress; I add new features as I need them.
 Feel free to add your own, they're easy to add and there is plenty of prior art to copy from.

 jp parses the incoming JSON stream into a data structure and places it on a stack.
 It then reads args for any transformation instructions.

     - push: any json literal will be parsed and pushed onto the stack, e.g. "foo"
     - pop: pops the top entry off the stack, deleting it
     - swap: swaps the top two entries of the stack with each other
-    - dup: copies the vlaue on the top of the stack making it the top two entries
+    - dup: copies the value on the top of the stack making it the top two entries
     - merge: combines all values on the stack into a single structure
-    - keys, values: pop an object off the stack and push one key/valuefor each member
+    - keys, values: pop an object off the stack and push one key/value for each member
     - pairs: pop an object off the stack and push an object pair for each member
     - k: lookup the value of a given key in an object
     - i: lookup the value of an array index